MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/pen-and-stylus-interactions.md

 When using these secondary affordances, users typically expect some additional functionality or a modified behavior.

-In some cases, you might need to expose basic ink functionality for pens without secondary affordances (functionality not usually associated with the pen tip), other input device types, or additional functionality, or modified behavior, based on a user selection in your app's UI.
+In some cases, you might need to expose basic ink functionality for pens without secondary affordances (functionality not usually associated with the pen tip), other input device types, additional functionality, or modified behavior, based on a user selection in your app's UI.

 To support this, [**InkPresenter**](https://msdn.microsoft.com/library/windows/apps/dn899081) can be configured to leave specific input unprocessed.
 This unprocessed input is then passed through to your app for processing.